Pungyeon/clean-go-article/README.md

 [RabbitMQ Go tutorial](#https://www.rabbitmq.com/tutorials/tutorial-one-go.html)

 ### Variable Scope
 Now, let's go back one step, back to the idea of writing smaller functions.
 This has another nice side-effect, which we didn't cover in the previous chapter:  Writing smaller function can typically eliminate using longer lasting mutable variables.
-Writing code with global variables, is a pratice of the past, it doesn't belong in clean code.
+Writing code with global variables, is a practice of the past, it doesn't belong in clean code.
 Now, why is that?
 Well, the problem with using global variables is that we make it very difficult for programmers to understand the current state of a variable.
 If a variable is global and mutable, then, by definition, it's value can be changed by any part of the codebase.
 At no point can you guarantee that this variable is going to be a specific value...
 This is a headache for everyone.
-This is yet another example of a trivial problem, which is exasterbate, when the codebase expands.
+This is yet another example of a trivial problem, which is exacerbate, when the codebase expands.
 Let's, look at a short example of how even larger scoped (not global) variables can cause problems.

 Larger scoped variables, also introduce the issue of variable shadowing as shown int he code taken from an article named: [`Golang scope issue - A feature bug: Shadow Variables`](https://idiallo.com/blog/golang-scopes):